 Students are grouped into teams of up to 8 students.
 The team shares a cabin on campus, living, attending school, participating in group sessions, and going on expedition together.
 Assigned to each student team are six direct care staff (referred to as guides) who work in teams of three, each working one week on and one week off.

-The guides supervise students during all program activities, developing a therapeutic rapport, providing instruction in skills development, monitoring goal setting and individual growth, and providing a liaison with the clinical team.
+The guides are responsible for supervising students during all program activities, developing a therapeutic rapport, providing instruction in skills development, monitoring goal setting and individual growth, and serving as liaison with the clinical team.

 Students progress through six program levels, each featuring a rich array of program activities designed to empower teens to take responsibility for their decisions, actions, and emotions.

 During the first few levels the therapeutic focus is on recognizing self-defeating behavior patterns, increasing acceptance, and engagement in the therapeutic process and helping students meet their own basic needs.

 As the teen progresses into the upper program levels, the focus gradually shifts to self-management and leadership development, with teaching skills to newer students, providing appropriate peer support, and practicing leadership skills playing an increasingly important part of the process.